Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc.md

 ### getcontent

-**getcontent** indicates getting the value of a specific address in  a memory area.
+**getcontent**  gets the value of a specific address in  a memory area.
 It needs the following parameters:

 - **rootaddress**: the name of the memory area. e.g. `M` for `Merker` and `Q` for `Digital Output`
 - **address**: the memory area's address